W2Codam/ft_galaxy/README.md

 ## Turn-in and peer-evaluation

-As usual, turn in your work on your repo GiT.
+As usual, turn in your work on your GIT repo.
 Only the work included on your repo will be reviewed during the evaluation.